 December 10 and 11, 2017

-World Premiere of NEW WORK for solo piano commissioned by the Open Source Music Festival for pianist Joel Fan.
+World Premiere of TWO THOUGHTS ABOUT THE PIANO for solo piano commissioned by the Open Source Music Festival for pianist Joel Fan.
 The Abrons Arts Center, 466 Grand Street New York N.Y.
 10002

 May 6, 2018

 World Premiere of NEW WORK for ensemble premiered by the Nova Ensemble, Thierry Fischer, conducting.
 Co-commissioned by the Nova Chamber Music Series with thanks to Artistic Director Jason Hardink and by Sounds of Science Commissioning Club with thanks to President Glenn D. Prestwich.

 Guest composer at The Juilliard School.
 Presenting recent compositions in the Composition Forum.

 September 19, 20, 21, 2017